installation/supervisor/README.md

 * Runs update-rc or chkconfig
 * Creates config of your choice (default, predefined, open up editor)

 Note: Always change the configuration, even the predefined one.
-If you use the webinterface, remember to setup a password and check the port number.
+If you use the web interface, remember to setup a password and check the port number.

 Some program configuration are also included.